 Key takeaways

-- Companies can consult cybersecurity frameworks to understand their legal obligations.
-Compliance with HIPAA rules limits cybersecurity risks and insulates healthcare organizations against financial penalties.
+• Companies can consult cybersecurity frameworks to understand their legal obligations.
+Following HIPAA rules helps reduce cybersecurity risks.
+It also protects healthcare organisations from financial penalties.

 Why is cybersecurity important in the healthcare industry?

-Cybersecurity is critical in the healthcare industry because it protects patient confidentiality and reduces the risk of data breaches.
-A robust cybersecurity strategy also enables healthcare organizations to comply with relevant regulations.
+Cybersecurity is vital in healthcare.
+It keeps patient information safe and lowers the chance of data breaches.
+A robust healthcare cybersecurity strategy also enables healthcare organizations to comply with relevant regulations.

-Most of these incidents involve hackers breaching network defenses to steal protected health information.
-In most cases, hackers gain access months before detection.
-Effective cybersecurity detects these attacks before they lead to massive data exposure.
+Most of these incidents involve bad actors breaching network defenses to steal protected health information.
+In most cases, they gain access months before detection.
+Effective healthcare cybersecurity detects these attacks before they lead to massive data exposure.
 This minimizes the risk of regulatory fines, builds customer trust, and keeps operations running smoothly.

 Every year the Office for Civil Rights (OCR) handles over 800 data breach investigations in the healthcare sector.
 The industry is constantly under assault from external attackers.
 But what is driving this cybersecurity trend?